Tochemey/goakt/README.md

 This framework is used in production by the following projects/companies:

-- [Baki Money](https://www.baki.money/): AI-powered Expense Tracking platform that turns receipts into stories you can actually understand.
+- [Baki Money](https://www.baki.money/): AI-powered Expense Tracking platform that turns receipts into stories...

 ## 💬 Feedback